tanmaivan/hackernews-pipeline/README.md

 This project draws inspiration and technical foundations from multiple open-source and cloud-native ecosystems.
 Special acknowledgment to:
+- **DataTalksClub** for establishing the foundational frameworks used in the Data Engineering Zoomcamp.
 - **Hacker News API** for providing open access to community data.
 - **dbt Labs** for pioneering the modern transformation layer.
 - **Prefect** for enabling maintainable, observable data orchestration.